Innovative Aircraft Design Integrates Wheelchairs into Flight Seating

 There is significant regulatory and legislative pressure and momentum to allow wheelchairs to fly on planes.
 In September 2019, the US Department of Transportation announced the formation of the Air Carrier Access Act Advisory Committee (ACAA Advisory Committee), established pursuant to the FAA Reauthorization Act of 2018.
 The goal of this committee is to essentially improve the air travel experience of passengers with disabilities and increase its access to air travel.
 The FAA Reauthorization Act also included the mandate to perform a study on the feasibility of in-cabin wheelchair restraint systems and the subsequent accommodations needed.

-Molon Labe has launched a GoFundMe campaign to expedite the design, engineering, analysis and certification of this seat.
+Molon Labe has launched a campaign to expedite the design, engineering, analysis and certification of this seat.

-'It costs millions to design and certify an airline seat.
+"It costs millions to design and certify an airline seat.
 We are a small start-up with limited resources and our recently certified S1 economy-class seat is our main focus right now.
-So we chose to crowdfund this project so we can get it certified and in the air as soon as possible, we want to be flying within 18 months but we need the public's help' Hank Scott, CEO, Molon Labe Seating.
+So we chose to crowdfund this project so we can get it certified and in the air as soon as possible, we want to be flying within 18 months but we need the public's help" Hank Scott, CEO, Molon Labe Seating.

 Illustration Sequence of 7 Images Detailing the Airline Side Slip Seat Design